 Color may also be a manifestation of other contaminants as well.
 For example, when iron is present in water it turns brown or reddish.
 If algae is present in water, the color would turn green.
 In addition, people generally do not want to drink water that is not clear.
 Therefore, color removal from water is important to ensure contaminants are filtered out and the water is appealing for drinking purposes.
 The most ideal solutions to this issue would be the Nanofiltration system and Activated Carbon filter.

 Nanofiltration (NF) systems are similar to the make of reverse osmosis systems.
 However, the degree of filtration is what differentiates the two.
 Nanofiltration systems is an ideal treatment method for water containing low amounts of total dissolved solids (TDS) or natural organic matter.
 If softening or demineralization is needed, NF system would be the best system to tackle both.
 The NF system is unique due to its dual function of filtration and softening.
 Due to its softening membranes, NF systems are able to filter out certain level of contaminants while also softening the water.
 The level of filtration however, is not as thorough as the reverse osmosis system, but it does remove contaminants that would be causing water to be colored.
 This process occurs through membrane filtration.

 Activated Carbon Filter:

-Activated Carbon (AC) filter is the most common form of treatment for removing color from water.
+Activated Carbon (AC) filter is the most common form of treatment to remove color from water.
 Along with color removal from water, this conventional treatment is designed to absorb particles and organic contaminants in water that may result in bad tastes and odors.
 Turbidity and iron can also be filtered through this treatment method.
 However, it is important to understand that Activated Carbon filters do not remove bacteria.
 Therefore, characterized as filtration rather than purification.
 AC filters are one of the least expensive methods of treatment and can be very effective in reducing dissolved solids.

 - Color removal from water